kyverno/kyverno-authz/README.md

 We are here to help!

-👉 For feature requests and bugs, file an [issue](https://github.com/kyverno/kyverno-envoy-plugin/issues).
+👉 For feature requests and bugs, file an [issue](https://github.com/kyverno/kyverno-authz/issues).

 👉 For discussions or questions, join the [Kyverno Slack channel](https://slack.k8s.io/#kyverno).

-👉 To get notified on updates ⭐️ [star this repository](https://github.com/kyverno/kyverno-envoy-plugin/stargazers).
+👉 To get notified on updates ⭐️ [star this repository](https://github.com/kyverno/kyverno-authz/stargazers).

 ## ➕ Contributing

 Thanks for your interest in contributing to Kyverno!
 Here are some steps to help get you started:

-✔ Look through the [good first issues](https://github.com/kyverno/kyverno-envoy-plugin/labels/good%20first%20issue) list.
+✔ Look through the [good first issues](https://github.com/kyverno/kyverno-authz/labels/good%20first%20issue) list.
 Add a comment with `/assign` to request the assignment of the issue.

 ✔ Check out the Kyverno [Community page](https://kyverno.io/community/) for other ways to get involved.

 ## License

 Copyright 2023, the Kyverno project.
-All rights reserved. kyverno-envoy-plugin is licensed under the [Apache License 2.0](LICENSE).
+All rights reserved. kyverno-authz is licensed under the [Apache License 2.0](LICENSE).